Scoring Rules with Normalized Upper Order Statistics for Tail Inference: Background and Preliminaries

+In this paper we let $(Y_1,Y_2, \ldots , Y_n)$ be an i.i.d.\ sample with common distribution function $G$.
+Throughout, we assume that $1-G\in \mathcal{R}_{-1/\gamma_G}$.
+This implies that $Y$ is in the Fréchet domain with tail index $\gamma_G$.
 We now introduce the tail counterpart of $G$, which is given by We denote $G^\circ$ as the limit distribution of $G^t$ and we call it the \textit{tail distribution}. $Y^\circ$ denotes a random variable with distribution $G^\circ$.
 As $Y$ is in the Fréchet domain, we obtain i.e., $G^t$ converges to a Pareto distribution with parameter $1/\gamma_G$.